SME-TEAM: Leveraging Trust and Ethics for Secure and Responsible Use of AI and LLMs in SMEs: Discussion and Implications for Research

-The framework highlights the importance of developing AI technologies that are not only technically robust but also contextually practical for SMEs, which often operate with constrained budgets, limited computational resources, and smaller technical teams compared to large enterprises.
-Many existing approaches to explainability, bias detection, and adversarial robustness are tailored to enterprise-scale environments, requiring significant infrastructure and expertise that SMEs cannot realistically sustain.
-Addressing this gap demands research into lightweight, resource-efficient approaches, such as simplified explainability tools that produce human-readable insights, bias detection algorithms tailored to SME datasets, and robustness mechanisms capable of functioning on standard SME-level infrastructure.
-By adapting innovations to the SME context, barriers to adoption can be reduced, ensuring that responsible and trustworthy AI becomes accessible beyond large corporations and contributes broadly to the economic ecosystem.
+The SME-TEAM framework emphasizes the need for AI technologies that are both technically sound, ethical and contextually practical for SMEs, as they usually have smaller technical teams, limited budgets, and fewer computational resources than large corporations.
+Many of the current strategies for explainability, bias detection, and adversarial robustness are designed for enterprise-scale environments and necessitate substantial infrastructure and knowledge that SMEs cannot reasonably maintain.
+Research into resource-efficient, lightweight methods is necessary to address this gap.
+Examples include robustness mechanisms that can operate on typical SME-level infrastructure, bias detection algorithms customized for SME sector specific datasets, as shown in Figure \ref{fig:SME-TEAM-pillars}, and simplified explainability tools that generate insights that are understandable by SME users and analysts.
+By adapting innovations to the SME environment, barriers to adoption can be reduced and makes a significant contribution to the economy.

-Beyond efficiency, there is an urgent need to develop sector-specific interpretability frameworks that translate AI outputs into insights meaningful within their application context.
-While general-purpose interpretability methods offer algorithmic transparency, they often fail to address the ethical and operational realities of specific domains.
-In finance, this requires risk models to be explainable in terms of fairness and compliance with lending regulations; in healthcare, interpretability must align with clinical protocols and patient safety standards; in manufacturing, explanations should emphasise implications for quality assurance and operational efficiency.
-Advancing research into domain-specific interpretability ensures that AI outputs are not only transparent but also actionable and ethically grounded, enabling SME stakeholders to adopt AI-driven decision-making with greater confidence.
+Beyond efficiency, sector-specific interpretability frameworks that transform AI outputs into insights relevant to their application context are essential.
+Although general-purpose interpretability techniques provide algorithmic transparency, they frequently overlook the operational and ethical realities of particular domains.
+Interpretability in healthcare needs to be in line with clinical protocols and patient safety standards; in manufacturing, explanations need to emphasize implications for quality assurance and operational efficiency; and in finance, risk models need to be explicable in terms of equity and complying to monetary regulations.
+Promoting domain-specific interpretability research ensures that AI results are not only transparent but also practical and ethically sound, allowing SME stakeholders to embrace AI-driven decision-making with more assurance.